top of page

 Value sits with the beholder of cash

 Deriving an accurate discount rate is a fool's errand.
-Value sits with the beholder of cash in his pockets, who are you to say otherwise?
+Value sits with the beholder of cash, who are you to say otherwise?

 Sep 5, 2024